cynthiaobia/portfolio/README.md

 - **Routing Practice**: Implementing routing within the portfolio provided valuable experience in creating a multi-page application.
 - **Pages vs. Components Organization**: Deciding how to structure the project into pages and reusable components required thoughtful organization.
 - **Passing Data via Props**: Learning how to lift and pass data between components effectively was a significant learning point.
+- **Importing**: I had difficulty with paths in this project, specifically to images.
+After being able to import images, I used the same method for files and for components in the material-icons module.

 ## Upcoming Features